-Accidents/Emergencies: CYS policy requires written incident/accident reports for falls, scratches, bruises, bites and scrapes that occur while your child/youth is in our care to include emergency and non-emergency situations.
-Parents/guardians will be informed of the incident/accident by phone, in writing, and/or in-person and asked to sign the report.
-All reports are kept in the child's/youth's file.
-A copy can be provided upon request.
+CYS Services policy requires written incident/accident reports for falls, scratches, bruises, bites and scrapes that occur while your child/youth is in our care to include emergency situations.
+Parents/guardians will be informed of the incident/accident and will be asked to sign the report.
+All reports are kept in the child's/youth's folder and child abuse allegations are reported to higher headquarters.